roytang/blog/content/post/2017/05/review-guardians-of-the-galaxy-vol-2.md

   * I'm less happy with this movie's soundtrack compared to the first one
   * Magugustuhan ba ni Mama: Certainly not.
 In fact, she chose to derp around the mall instead of coming with me and my cousin to watch.
   * IMAX or not: Some visuals used the 3d effect, but nothing too exaggerated or critical.
 I'd say IMAX optional, but it definitely adds something to some scenes.
-  * There are five extra scenes near the credits (one of them is right before the credits roll, so I can't really say "post-credit&#8221; screens).
+  * There are five extra scenes near the credits (one of them is right before the credits roll, so I can't really say "post-credit" screens).
 Most of them are just setting the tone for the inevitable GOTG3
   * Additionally, just pay attention to the background of the credits roll as well, it's great
   * While I felt the movie was ok, it's kind of just more of the same of what we got with the first movie, which felt a lot stronger overall

 Spoilers follow:

   * It would have been silly to expect Ego the Living Planet to have his Marvel comics appearance of a planet with a face, but guess what, we actually got it!
-  * Stallone as Starhawk and Yondu being officially a member of the "original Guardians&#8221; team was great.
+  * Stallone as Starhawk and Yondu being officially a member of the "original Guardians" team was great.
 Oh and apparently Michael Rosenbaum was Martinex!
-  * The Stan Lee cameo here was really meant to push the "Stan Lee has been playing the same character in all his cameos&#8221; narrative
+  * The Stan Lee cameo here was really meant to push the "Stan Lee has been playing the same character in all his cameos" narrative
   * Giving Peter a Zune was a cruel joke on Microsoft's expense, but sets us up for more music (maybe from later decades even!) for the 3rd movie
   * Lots of random other Marvel fan-service cameo appearances too: Watchers, Cosmo, Howard the Duck, and I'm sure I missed/forgot quite a lot more